-“Cold joint is defined as the plane of weakness in concrete due to an interruption or delay in the concreting operations.”
+What is Cold Joint Concrete?
+“Cold joint Concrete is defined as the plane of weakness in concrete due to an interruption or delay in the concreting operations.”

-It is generally formed when the first batch of concrete start setting before the next batch is arteries so that the two batches do not intermix.
+Cold joint in Concrete is generally formed when the first batch of concrete start setting before the next batch arises so that the two batches do not intermix.
 Sometimes, the cold joint is placed due to accidental interruptions and delays and sometimes because of the work stoppage at the end of the day, but they can ‘also occur from poor consolidation.

-Cold joints are one type of crack in concrete when it gets harden.
+Cold joints in Concrete are one type of crack in concrete when it gets harden.
 These joint does not create gaps in the concrete but merely seams containing no appreciable void structure.
-A cold joint is usually linear, closely joined and bonded.
+A cold joint is usually linear, closely joined, and bonded.

-Generally, cold joints are not creating any structural problem if the joint is in compression.
-However, the location of the cold joint, the structural function of the element and aesthetics need to be considered when assessing a cold joint.
+Generally, cold joints concrete not creating any structural problem if the joint is in compression.
+However, the location of the cold joint, the structural function of the element, and aesthetics need to be considered when assessing a cold joint.

 A cold joint can be a weak point, but not always.
 If concrete is placed before, but the vertical bar is sticking out of the concrete for attachment later, then structurally, it is not really a weak point.

 It is essential to have a good joint at the place of concrete interruption.